Submatriculation for Penn undergraduate students

 - Double-counted courses must be graduate level (typically numbered 400 or above).

-- Appropriate courses taken prior to submatriculation may be double-counted.
+- Courses taken prior to submatriculation may NOT be double-counted.